North Coast Water Board Program Priorities

 - Meet the following performance targets:

-- Prepare for Board consideration revision of closure WDRs for each of the following facilities:
+- Prepare for Board consideration revision or adoption of closure WDRs for each of the following facilities:

-- Sonoma County’s Guerneville Solid Waste Disposal Site
+- The City of Ukiah’s Solid Waste Disposal Site

 - Mendocino County’s Laytonville Landfill – Recapping Project